5 tips to help get you up and running in the new year, from personal trainer Jenny Dixon

 As part of our New Year 'Bin the Gym' campaign, Jenny Dixon, a professional running coach and personal trainer at Fit4LIfe, will be sharing her top training tips with Lily supporters.
-If you've signed up to a Lily running event, or are just keen to get 2019 off to a healthy start, then look out for Jenny's tips in our newsletters in the coming months.
+If you've signed up to a Lily running event, or are just keen to get the year off to a healthy start, then look out for Jenny's tips in our newsletters in the coming months.
 Jenny gets us started here with her top tips for beginner runners, or those who are coming back to running after a break.

 1. Go slow!